Rocket Monkeys: Broadcast and home media

 Rocket Monkeys was broadcast in Canada on the channel Teletoon from January 10, 2013, to November 23, 2016.
 The series is available for digital per-episode purchase in Canada, but not in the U.S. As of 2021, the series (except some episodes) can be seen on the completely free streaming service, Tubi.

-On February 21, 2013, Nickelodeon announced that it had acquired the broadcast rights to the series, including for the U.S., though its history on that network was marked with several shifts.
-It premiered on March 4, 2013, but then shifted over to sister network Nicktoons due to low ratings and waning promotion on Nickelodeon, before the network dropped it entirely in May 2014, leaving it off US airwaves for just over three years.
+On February 21, 2013, Nickelodeon announced that it and its global networks had acquired the broadcast rights to the series, including for the U.S., though its history on that network was marked with several shifts.
+It premiered on the channel March 4, 2013, but then shifted over to sister network Nicktoons due to low ratings and waning promotion on Nickelodeon, before the network dropped it entirely in May 2014, leaving it off US airwaves for just over three years.
 The second season finally premiered in the U.S. on July 3, 2017, as part of the over-the-air KidsClick syndicated children's block and aired until the block shut down in 2019.
-In the United Kingdom, it premiered on Nicktoons in 2013 and ended sometime in 2017, but repeats aired from December 2017 to 28 January 2018, and it also aired on CITV.
-In Southeast Asia and Poland, it aired on Disney XD.
+In the United Kingdom, it premiered on Nicktoons in 2013 and ended sometime in 2017, but repeats aired from December 2017 to 28 January 2018.
+In Southeast Asia, Australia and Poland, it aired on Disney XD.

 Reception

-Rocket Monkeys received mixed-to-negative reviews from critics and audiences.
+Rocket Monkeys received a mixed-to-negative reception, with critics and audiences criticizing the show for its characters and panning its excessive use of toilet humor, although the animation was praised.

 Emily Ashby of Common Sense Media rates a show two stars out of five, saying that the show was "tries to be edgy and clever with its humor, but gross-out laughs usually dominate the content."
 She describes the main characters, Gus and Wally, as "loud, rude, and chronically dim," who are "also persistent in the worst possible way, forever trying to one-up each other or get what they want by whining about it."
 Overall, she calls the show "hectic and tiresome."

 Despite the critical reception, the show won at the Canadian Screen Awards for the Best Animated Program or Series and Best Writing in an Animated Program or Series (Dan Abdo) in both 2015 and 2016, plus, it was nominated for Best Performance in an Animated Program or Series (Mark Robert Edwards) in 2014, and, in the same year, it won at the 10th Annual Shaw Rocket Prize alongside Justin Time and If I Had Wings.